-Ch1 AA Filter
+AA Filter

-Select the Anti-Aliasing Filter for the Ch1 input [Off, On].
+Select the Anti-Aliasing Filter for selected input [Off, On].

 The anti-aliasing filter should generally be left On.
 Frequency domain measurements may have spurious alias signals if the filter is Off.

 For time domain measurements involving square waves or impulses, removing the filter can remove ringing and improve the accuracy of the time record.